Rockies vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 16, or 45.7%, of the 35 contests they have been chosen as underdogs in this season.
+- The Rockies have been underdogs in 36 games this season and have come away with the win 16 times (44.4%) in those contests.

-- Colorado is 6-10 this season when entering a game as the underdog by +155 or more on the moneyline.
+- This season, Colorado has won three of its 12 games, or 25%, when it's the underdog by at least +170 on the moneyline.

-- The Rockies have an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 37% chance of walking away with the win.

-- Colorado and its opponents have hit the over in 18 of its 44 games with a total this season.
+- So far this season, Colorado and its opponents have hit the over in 19 of its 45 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.